atrettel/sheardata/src/design.md

           labels (wall, edge, etc.) rather than have a large number of additional global variables.
 However, no single point in the profile might represent these states (but in many cases it will).

+        - Also note that while the globals ostensibly represent all averaging systems, there could be some difference in the value of some quantities like displacement thickness or momentum thickness based on the averaging system used.
+I need to address this problem.

     - `globals_s` - real uncertainties of globals